Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-earth-day.html.markdown

 Circular involves the different aspects of the life cycle of a process, a product or service, and looks at how you can reuse things.
 For example, can you use materials already around rather than mining?
 Can you design a product for buildings that you can dismantle and reuse elsewhere?
 And if you have what's considered as waste from cut-offs, can you recycle it or create a new product out of it and use it within your processes?

 So eventually that becomes a circle.
 It requires a lot of intel, knowledge, trial and error to get there.
-A couple of years ago McKinsey Pricewaterhouse did a study and they said that the circular economy could be worth over about $4.3 trillion.
+A couple of years ago McKinsey Pricewaterhouse did a study and they said that the circular economy could be worth over $4.3 trillion.

 ### Flight Free UK